smmresearch/TaggedThesis/README.md

 Issues or pull requests are welcome.
 Discussions focuses on considerations for changes in the future.

-A minimal working version of the thesis is available on Crixet (a free, online LaTeX editor - note the first compilation is particularly slow): https://app.crixet.com/?u=b855d32f-4d89-4694-bc89-14f2027baad1&pg=1&m=thesis.tex&d=7
+A minimal working version of the thesis is available on Crixet (a free, online LaTeX editor): https://app.crixet.com/?u=b855d32f-4d89-4694-bc89-14f2027baad1&pg=1&m=thesis.tex&d=7
+Note, the first compilation is particularly slow.

 The examples in this repository are much larger to showcase more situations, show more ISU requirements, and to differentiate between the Journal and Traditional styles.